Rebstorm/dthack17/documentation/cobi.md

 Find their SDK documentation [here](https://github.com/cobi-bike/DevKit).
 And here's the direct link to their [FAQ](https://github.com/cobi-bike/DevKit/blob/master/FAQ.md).

-Please do talk to the nice & cool guys from COBI during our hackathon if you have questions about their product, their app or their SDK
+Please do talk to the nice & cool guys from COBI during our hackathon if you have questions about their product, their app or their SDK.